AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/overview.md

 These endpoints are outlined below.
 Please visit the individual endpoint guides for details and refer to the [getting started guide](./getting-started.md) for important information on required headers, reading sample API calls, and more.

-## Jobs {#jobs}

-The sandbox tooling jobs endpoint allows you to view a list of import jobs.
-See the [jobs endpoint guide](./jobs.md) for more information on retrieving import jobs in the API.

 ## Packages {#packages}

 The sandbox tooling packages endpoint allows you to manage packages.
 The sandbox tooling package is a collection of artifact definitions including package ID, name, description, org ID, and creator ID.
 See the [packages endpoint guide](./packages.md) for more information on working with packages in the API.

 ## Tools {#tools}

-The sandbox tooling tools endpoint allows you to list and retrieve artifacts and snapshots that are stored in [!DNL Azure Blob].
-See the [tools endpoint guide](./tools.md) for more information on retrieving snapshots in the API.
+The sandbox tooling tools endpoint allows you to to independently fetch the job JSON data.
+See the [tools endpoint guide](./tools.md) for more information on retrieving job JSON data in the API.

 ## Next steps {#next-steps}